marcoshmendes/birdbot/README.md

 # Birdbot 1.0

 This is an twitter bot to retweet based on hashtag and mention.
-This script was created to run periodically by job running.
-But you could run it locally following the steps bellow.
+This script was created to run periodically by task running like CRON, however you could run it locally following the steps bellow.

 ### 1 - Create an **.env** file in the project root folder: